Yamantaka Jangwa Puja

 What is a Yamantaka Jangwa Puja?

 This is a powerful annual puja performed by Lharampa Geshe Wangchen to benefit both the living and those who have passed away.
 We hold this puja once a year.
-This year’s Annual Jangwa Puja will be held on Saturday, 17 August 2019, from 10am – 12pm.
+This year’s Annual Jangwa Puja will be held on Sunday 23 August 2020, from 10am – 12 noon.
 We invite everyone to take the opportunity to participate in this annual puja.
 We will make prayers for all of the sponsors dedications to be fulfilled in accordance with the holy Dharma.
-Please register in advance, especially any dedications for those who are deceased or for those who are living but not attending the puja, so that we can prepare materials in advance.
-The registration will open approximately one month prior to the puja.
+Please register in advance, by 16 August, especially any dedications for those who are deceased or for those who are living but not attending the puja, so that we can prepare materials in advance.

 Introduction to the Jangwa Puja: